Open-Models-Startup/docs-vite/docs/guides/user-guide/starter-projects.md

 ## What are starter projects?

-Starter projects are online playgrounds, typically built by the core team of a given project and run on StackBlitz.
+Starter projects are online playgrounds, typically built by the core team of a given project and run on OpenModels.
 They are used in project documentation or found under [a custom link](#new-domains).
 You can find some of them on our dashboard.

 ![Project Starter Dashboard](./assets/project-starters.png)